ClanAODDev/tracker_v3/README.md

 ## Contributing

-The Tracker is a large project that has been in development since 2015, and is the result of quite a few contributors over the years.
-If you have an interest in helping develop a feature, fix bugs, or even just provide general feedback, we welcomee you!
+The Tracker is a large project that has been in development since 2015 and is the result of quite a few contributors over the years.
+If you have an interest in helping develop a feature, fix bugs, or even just provide general feedback, we welcome you!

 The best way to contribute code changes is by way of a PR.
 First, make a fork of this repo, clone the fork to your local development environment, and follow the steps for local installation.
-Then when you are ready, submit a pull request of the changes from your fork.
-Please ensure you pay attention to the code style section, and explain any signiicant alterations your PR may make.
+Then, when you are ready, submit a pull request of the changes from your fork.
+Please ensure you pay attention to the code style section, and explain any significant alterations your PR may make.

 ## Local Installation

 #### Building the laravel environment

-You will need to ensure, at a minimum, that you have [Docker](https://www.docker.com/) or Docker Desktop installed.
+You will need to ensure, at a minimum, you have [Docker](https://www.docker.com/) or Docker Desktop installed.
 If you don't have PHP installed (or don't want to), you can use the following `docker run` command to get things built.